jonobacon/eventbrite-tools/README.md

 # eventbrite-tools

-Script for getting data out of Eventbrite
+This is a simple script for getting registration data from Eventbrite into some kind of useful form.
+Thanks to Van Riper from Google for writing the initial version.

+More coming soon.